The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 Below is a summary of the 12 tips which I can offer anyone attempting the Welsh 3,000’s.

-So there we have it, my detailed guide to the Welsh 3000s.
+Congratulations, you have gotten to the deep end of my detailed guide to the Welsh 3000s.

 If you would like a full breakdown of the route alongside a recount of my successful attempt, check out my blog post below.